ShinyHobo/BG3-Modders-Multitool/README.md

 This software is source available, not open source.
 Redistribution, and modification for private or public use, without express permission from the copyright owner, is prohibited.

 Baldur's Gate 3 Modder's Multitool is unofficial fan content, not approved/endorsed by Larian Studios.
 Portions of the materials used are property of Wizards of the Coast LLC and Larian Studios Games ltd.

+LSLib is owned by Norbyte and utilized under the MIT license.

 [contributors-shield]: https://img.shields.io/github/contributors/ShinyHobo/BG3-Modders-Multitool.svg?style=for-the-badge
 [contributors-url]: https://github.com/ShinyHobo/BG3-Modders-Multitool/graphs/contributors